 Mark Kennedy was named 23rd president of the University of Colorado on May 2, 2019, and officially started leading the CU system July 1, 2019.
-He oversees a university system with four campuses (Boulder, Colorado Springs, Denver and the Anschutz Medical Campus), some 67,000 students, 35,000 employees and a $4.8 billion annual budget.
+He oversees a university system with four campuses (Boulder, Colorado Springs, Denver and the Anschutz Medical Campus), more than 67,000 students, 37,000 employees and a $4.8 billion annual budget.

 Before assuming the presidency of CU, Kennedy distinguished himself in successful roles in business, government and higher education.